-Does all the chatter in your head get in the way of hearing what’s being said and engaging in a different possibility?
-If yes, you may deny yourself the opportunity for learning and a different way of seeing things.
+Does all the chatter in your head inhibit you from hearing what’s being said and engaging in a different solution?

-When doing the Newfield Mastery in Coaching course, I was just buzzing with ideas, fascinated by how our language, body and emotion create our reality and enable or prevent us from making sustainable changes.
+When I trained in the Mastery in Coaching course with Newfield Network , I was just buzzing with ideas.
+I was fascinated by how our language, body and emotion create our reality and enable or prevent us from making sustainable changes.

-At that time I had selected a coach, David, who was very different from me.
-We laughingly described him as “beads and sandals” and me as “stilettos and shoulder pads”.
-I remember saying to him that I was really excited by all the possibilities that were opening up, but also feeling resentful that my analytical identity was being constrained.
+At that time I had selected a coach, who was very different from me.
+We laughingly described him as “beads and sandals” and me as “stilettos and shoulder pads.”
+I remember saying to him that I was really excited by all the possibilities that were opening up as I learned more about myself and others.
+However, I was also resentful.

 Let me know if you’ve ever had a similar experience.
 Leave a reply below, email me directly at email@example.com or call me on UK +44 (0)20 7226 3611 or +44 (0) 7952 068133.